 Bring it to practice

 Here are some meditations you can practice with or you can write down your experiences.
 Take some silent moments to really feel it and then write this down and do that for a while.
 5, 10 or 20 minutes is more then enough.
 Or use this logbook to help you do this.
 Don’t forgot you are not trying to get rid of the feeling but allowing it to be and to stay as long as it wants to.
 Why?
 Because if you fight it, it will get worse.
-If you avoid it, it will come back (often stronger then before).
+Especiaally with Anxiety, it will get stuck in you.
+Also avoiding it doesn’t work, it will just come back (often stronger then before).
 If you mask it, it will cause you much energy to do so.
 Moreover it brings you further and further away from yourself.
 Allowing will not make it disappear instantly but it will go away more naturally, more calmly (less over thinking) and often also much sooner.
 And don’t forget, ‘everything you resist persists’!
 Here a poem of Rumi which makes this point so beautifully and if you want to read more on fear and spirituality then click here.

 The Guest House

 A joy, a depression, a meanness,

 Even if they are a crowd of sorrows,